Parameterized Algorithms for Locally Minimal Defensive Alliance: FPT algorithm for Locally Minimal Defensive Alliance parameterized by

+Next we modify Algorithm \ref{algo1}.
+Note that in Algorithm \ref{algo1}, the vertices from $D$ were getting deleted in an arbitrary order.
+In the following algorithm, we put some restrictions on the order in which the vertices are deleted from $D$ to obtain a locally minimal defensive alliance.

-{\bf Case 2.} Let $v\notin D$.
-Let $D'$ be the defensive alliance at the end of {\bf for} loop in Algorithm \ref{alg:cap}.
-Clearly, each vertex in $D'$, except $v$, has a marginally protected neighbour in $D'$.
-Note that $D'$ may not be a connected defensive alliance.
-Let $D'_v$ be the connected component of $D'$ containing $v$.
-To prove this lemma, we need the following simple claim.
+\begin{lemma}\rm Let $D_{C}$ be the defensive alliance obtained at the end of {\bf for} loop in Algorithm \ref{alg:cap}.
+Then every vertex in $D_{C} \setminus N[C]$ is a crucial vertex in the defensive alliance $D_{C}$.
+In other words, every vertex $v \in D_{C}$ such that $d(v,C) \geq 2$ is a crucial vertex in the defensive alliance $D_{C}$. \end{lemma}